howech/gestalt/README.md

  Deletes the name from the configuration.

-- report( )
+- report( stream )

- Generates a detailed report (on console.log) of all of the names.
+ Generates a detailed report on the given stream (or stdout) of all of the names and values in YAML format.

+- writeFile( filename, format )

+ Attempts to open a writeStream on the filename and writes the contents of the configuration object to the file in the specified format.
+If format is left out, 'json' is assumed.
+Valid options are 'json', 'yaml' and a function that takes a plain javascript object (the results of toObject() ) and returns a string or a buffer object.

 - toObject()